-+Nore that if a researcher adds a cross-level (L1 × L2) interaction to Model B this would explain variance at only level-1 when level-1 predictors are cluster-mean-centered (see Rights & Sterba, 2019).
-In this column we assume Model A has a fixed intercept and Model B has a random intercept.
-In the other columns we assume Models A and B both contain a random intercept; this is conventional when fitted models are called MLMs and it also facilitates computation of the between-cluster variance. [†]We list this measure as NA here because in this column we are assuming Model A is a fixed intercept null model B is a random intercept null model in which case this measure is 1.0.
+Note that if a researcher adds a cross-level (L1 × L2) interaction to Model B this would explain variance at only level-1 when level-1 predictors are cluster-mean-centered (see Rights & Sterba, 2019).

+models are called MLMs and it also facilitates computation of the between-cluster variance.
+We list this measure as N/A here because in this column we are assuming Model A is a fixed intercept null model B is a random intercept null model, in which case this measure is 1.0.